-Currently, it’s still possible to find LATAM business class award availability on certain routes using both British Airways Avios and Alaska Mileage Plan (with the caveat that the latter program doesn’t show LATAM flights on its search engine, and you’ll need to call in to book).
+Currently, it’s possible to find LATAM business class award availability on certain routes using Alaska Mileage Plan.
+The caveat is that Alaska Mileage Plan doesn’t show LATAM flights on its search engine, and you’ll need to call in to book.

-For now, you can still redeem Avios and Alaska miles for LATAM business class on a few of their routes where they release some availability (which tends to be their shorter-range flights to Colombia, Ecuador, and Peru, rather than the long-haul services deep into the continent), but don’t expect this ability to last for too long.
+For now, you can still Alaska miles for LATAM business class on a few of their routes where they release some availability (which tends to be their shorter-range flights to Colombia, Ecuador, and Peru, rather than the long-haul services deep into the continent) – but don’t expect this ability to last forever.

-South America’s aviation scene is rather nascent compared to its peers in Europe and Asia, which means that there’s a rather limited pool of options for you to redeem points for flights down there in business class, and even among those options, none are too appealing in terms of the luxury factor.
+South America’s aviation scene is rather nascent compared to its peers in Europe and Asia, which means that there’s a limited pool of options for you to redeem points for flights down there in business class.
+Amongst those options, none are overly appealing in terms of the luxury factor.

 Instead, trans-Americas flights are often more about the convenience of an overnight journey on a lie-flat bed than anything else, and in that regard, United and Air Canada flights booked with Aeroplan points will probably be your top choice.